-Enable/Disable the new naming scheme
+Enable/disable the new naming scheme

-If you choose not to use the new naming scheme, it can be turned off.
-You could do it during install time or post install
+If you choose not to use the new naming scheme, it can be turned off during install time or post-install time.

-During Install time
+During install time

-To disable the use of the new naming scheme during install (attended or automated), pass the kernel command line parameter biosdevname=0.
+To disable the use of the new naming scheme, during installation (attended or automated), pass the kernel command line parameter biosdevname=0 on the boot command line.
+The parameter should be passed on the boot command line after installation to ensure that a new network adapter plugged in post installation has a traditional 'eth' name.